suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 ## suit-condition-update-authorized

-Request Authorization from the application and fail if not authorized.
+Request authorization from the application and fail if not authorized.
 This can allow a user to decline an update. suit-parameter-update-priority ({{suit-parameter-update-priority}}) provides an integer priority level that the application can use to determine whether or not to authorize the update.
 Priorities are application defined. suit-condition-update-authorized is OPTIONAL to implement.

 ## suit-condition-version

 suit-condition-version allows comparing versions of firmware.
-Verifying image digests is preferred to version checks because digests are more precise. suit-condition-version examines a component's version against the version info specified in suit-parameter-version ({{suit-parameter-version}})
+Verifying image digests is preferred to version checks because digests are more precise. suit-condition-version examines a component's version against the version info specified in suit-parameter-version ({{suit-parameter-version}}).

 ## suit-directive-wait {#suit-directive-wait}

 suit-directive-wait directs the manifest processor to pause until a specified event occurs.
 Some possible events include:

 1. Authorization
-2. External Power
+2. External power
 3. Network availability
-4. Other Device Firmware Version
+4. Other device firmware version
 5. Time
-6. Time of Day
+6. Time of day
-7. Day of Week
+7. Day of week

 ## suit-directive-override-multiple